 There is more information to help you prepare your application, such as certifying and translating documents into English, communicating with us, using a migration agent, authorising another person to receive information from us, and receiving assistance with your application.

 If you need help with your application, contact one of our offices.

 After you have applied

 After you have lodged your application and documents, we will let you know that we have received your information.

 We assess applications for this visa in the order in which they are lodged, see Other Family Visa Queue.

 There is high demand for family migration visas and only a limited number of places are available.
-Applications for this visa are subject to capping and queuing arrangements.
+Applications for this visa are subject to capping and queuing arrangements and in accordance with any relevant Ministerial Directions.
 This means your application is considered in two stages: